iamgyz/gydict/README.md

 # gydict
-A command line interface to do Eng&lt;->Chines translation, utilize by Yahoo!
+A command line interface to do Eng&lt;->Chinese translation, utilize by Yahoo!
 Dictionary.

 ### Usage
 `python3 gydict.py <word>`